Navigo Easy Métro Pass

 The RATP's "Navigo Easy" pass is a convenient stored-value card.
-It will replace cardboard T+ Métro, RER, bus, and tram tickets by summer of 2020, but you can buy it and use it right now.
+It will soon replace cardboard T+ Métro, RER, bus, and tram tickets, but you can buy it and use it right now.

 The Paris public-transit system is remarkable: The Métro system alone has more than 300 stations on 16 lines with a total length of 214 kilometers or 133 miles.
 Add in RER trains, buses, trams, the Montmartre funicular, and Transilien commuter rail, and you've got a network that will take you practically anywhere in the Paris region without any need for a car or taxi.